markdanney/Udacity-ML-Engineer-Capstone/proposal.md

 - A 'no-offer' offer will be added to help identify demographics that will buy products even without being influenced by offers.
 - Transactions will be grouped into a new dataset, containing
-  - Time from offer received to offer viewed (if any)
+  - Time from offer received to offer viewed (if any);
-  - Time from offer viewed to offer completed (if any)
+  - Time from offer viewed to offer completed (if any);
-  - Total money spent between offer viewed and offer completed
+  - Total money spent between offer viewed and offer completed;
-  - Existing features from the profile and portfolio datasets pertaining to the offers and transactions
+  - Existing features from the profile and portfolio datasets pertaining to the offers and transactions.
 - Offers that were presented but weren't viewed but nonetheless completed will be set to have no resulting spending; even though customers used the offer, they weren't aware of it and thus it may be concluded the offer did not influence their behavior.
 - Categorical features (gender, channels, offertype, event) will be one-hot encoded.
-- Continuous features (money spent, time to offer viewed/completed, age, account age, income) will be normalized to 0-1 range
+- Continuous features (money spent, time to offer viewed/completed, age, account age, income) will be normalized to 0-1 range.
 - Principal feature analysis will be performed to identify the most relevant features and which features can be safely omitted to simplify the model.
-- Lastly, the data will be 60-20-20 split into training, validation and testing sets.
+- Lastly, the data will be split based on k-fold cross-validation to obtain a better evaluation of the model even with the relatively low number of datapoints in the set.
+[4](#4)

-The proposed model to be trained is a neural network using the PyTorch libraries, taking in profile features and predicting the best offer and channel combination based on expected money spent.
+The proposed model to be trained is a neural network using the Keras libraries, taking in profile features and predicting the best offer and channel combination based on expected money spent.
 This model is chosen to make the best use of the continuous nature of the offer performance metric (money spent) and to be able to fully personalize the customer experience in stead of predicting target demographics for offers.

 Finetuning of the model will be done through automated hyperparameter tuning, tuning the amount of hidden layers and number of neurons, learning rate and epochs.
 The focus should ideally be on creating a simple feed-forward model in stead of a complicated multi-layer perceptron in order to optimize training and prediction time.